Fees and costs

 You can view a breakdown of how each product price is calculated for each market.

 Shopify Payments fee

-When you capture the payment for an order, you're charged a Shopify Payments fee to cover the cost of processing the payment.
-This fee depends on the type of credit card that is used (for example, the fee for a VISA card can sometimes be different from the fee for an American Express card) and the location where the credit card is registered:
+When you capture the payment for an order, you're charged a Shopify Payments fee (in your payout currency) which covers the cost of processing the payment.
+The fee amount depends on the type of credit card that is used (for example, the fee for a Visa card can sometimes be different from the fee for an American Express card) and the location where the credit card is registered:

 - Payment processing fees (Domestic) - The cost to process credit cards that are issued in the same country or region as your store.

 - Payment processing fees (Cross border) - The cost to process credit cards that are issued in a country or region that is different from the one that is associated with your store.